Route 7 (Paraguay)

 National Route 7 (in Spanish, officially Ruta Nacional Número 7 "José Gaspar Rodríguez de Francia", or simply Ruta Siete) is an important highway of Paraguay.
-It links the departmental capitals of Caaguazú and Alto Paraná, Coronel Oviedo and Ciudad del Este, respectively.
-Crossing a total of 10 districts of both departments.
-It starts on the roundabout of Coronel Oviedo and ends at the Friendship Bridge, on the Paraná River, traversing 193 km.
+It links the departmental capitals of Caaguazú and Alto Paraná, Coronel Oviedo and Ciudad del Este, respectively, crossing a total of 10 districts of both departments, traversing 193 km.

 Distances and important cities

 The following table shows the distances traversed by Ruta 7 in each different department, and important cities that it passes by (or near).